14 DELICIOUS Lebanese Breakfast Dishes 2024 → From a Local!

 Mouajanat is basically an assortment of savory breakfast bakes.

-It can include fatayer (spinach rolls), cheese rolls, sambousek (mini meat pasties), sfeeha (open meat pies), and lahm baajin (mince beef with parsley and tomatoes on flatbread).
+It can include fatayer (spinach rolls), cheese rolls, sambousek (mini meat pasties), sfeeha (open meat pies), and lahm baajin (ground meat with parsley and tomatoes on flatbread).

 You can choose 2 or 3 of these and have these along with your Arabic coffee.
 Seriously?
-They’re all delicious – cheese rolls are my personal favs!
+They’re all delicious – cheese rolls are my personal favs, the most delicious of all Lebanese cuisine!

 Ka’ak + ka’ak sticks with tea or milk